Anna Woodward: Biography

 Woodward lived in Paris throughout the first world war.
 After suffering from malnutrition, she was diagnosed with a heart impairment and was advised to travel to a warmer climate.
 She then traveled to Africa and Hawaii, where she took up residence in 1918 in the neighborhood of Waikiki.
 She became a well-known voice in the wealthy and artistic communities of Hawaii, commissioning many works for local patrons.

 Her works have been exhibited in many galleries throughout the United States and France, including the Carnegie Institute in Pittsburgh, Pennsylvania.
 She exhibited for two exhibition seasons at the Institute in 1909, in between her back-and-forth travels to Paris.
 She was also exhibited throughout local galleries in Hawaii and the Honolulu Academy of Arts for her depictions of the Hawaiian Islands.
 Her works, A Honolulu Garden, Manoa Valley, and The Dunes are among her more well-known pieces that are representative of the Hawaiian landscape.

-In early 1935, The State University of Iowa exhibited Woodward's piece entitled, The Dunes, in an exhibit show casing a small collection of masters from the Davenport Municipal Art Gallery.
+In early 1935, The State University of Iowa exhibited Woodward's piece entitled, The Dunes, in an exhibit show casing a small collection of masters from the Davenport Municipal Art Gallery, otherwise known as the Figge Art Museum.
 Woodward's piece was among many well-known artists, including Harry Van der Weyden and Richard E. Miller, both of whom also studied at the Académie Julian.
 The work is currently housed at the University of Iowa Museum of Art.

 Woodward also wrote columns and articles for local magazines and newspapers in Hawaii.
 She wrote artist works columns, critiqued local exhibitions, and commented on the Hawaiian Islands as a harbinger of artistic inspiration.
 Her artwork was also used for the magazine, “Paradise in the Pacific” throughout the 1920s and 1930s.
 She is best known for her writings regarding her time within the art community in both Paris and in Holland, entitled, “Art Life in France and Holland.”